grivon/yabusame-qemu-dpt/README.md

 ## Background

-To accurately simulate the behavior of an IaaS cloud systems, you may want to obtain the memory update intensity of VMs through this extension.
+To accurately simulate the behavior of an IaaS cloud system, you may want to obtain the memory update intensity of VMs through Qemu-DPT.
 This information will be one of the input parameters to your simulation program.

 At the time of writing, [SimGrid](http://http://simgrid.gforge.inria.fr/) is